mehmetbatar35/BECODE___PROJECTS/01.IMMOELIZA/04.API/ImmoEliza/README.md

+# Welcome to the Immobilien Eliza Web Application

+## About the Project

+This project is part of the Immobilien Eliza initiative, focused on delivering comprehensive real estate data analysis tools.
+The app is built using Streamlit, offering a seamless and responsive experience directly in your web browser.

+Feel free to explore the application and provide feedback!

 📝 Overview

 This repository features a deployed model designed to estimate real estate values.
 Users can enter various characteristics of their property, such as size and location, into the user-friendly interface.
 The model then calculates and displays an estimated price based on the inputted information.